-Mission 21 guarantees its partner organizations in Peru professional support.
-A locally well-established coordination office brings civil society, partner organizations and authorities together at one table, thereby improving the impact of the joint work.
-Where specific expertise is required, the office recruits consultants and supports them with preliminary clarifications and evaluations.
+Mission 21 guarantees its partner organizations in Costa Rica professional support.
+Employees on site also support the educational institutes in intercontinental networking and improve the impact of the joint work.
+Where specific expertise is required, consultants are recruited and preliminary clarifications and evaluations are supported by them.

 Protestant Mission Basel